Huawei-CPLLab/PyDSL/README.md

 This code will convert your `my_function` function into an MLIR function.

-See examples in the `examples` folder.
+See examples in the `test` folder.

 The `@compile(locals())` will grab all variables defined before the function, and convert the function being decorated into MLIR.
 - this means that all type imports and type definitions must be done before and outside the function